Athena Girls is a workshop series that focuses on issues of female self-empowerment for girls ages 8 to 16.

 Join the ATHENA GIRLS MAILING LIST for news & reminders about upcoming workshops.

-We're putting the finishing touches on our Spring 2018 workshop schedule, which will be announced in January.
+We're putting the finishing touches on our Spring 2018 schedule.

 Sign up for our mailing list to get all the news!

 How can you create positive change when you can't even vote?
 Girls ages 12-16 learned how to plan, structure, and launch campaigns that can have an impact on the world around them.
 In this participatory workshop, they learned how to set goals, brainstorm creative strategies and tactics, and measure success.